NataliaChristofi/Detecting-malicious-URLs-using-different-ML-models/README.md

 ## Datasets used:

-**Malicious URLs dataset** provided on Kaggle at https://www.kaggle.com/sid321axn/malicious-urls-dataset Dataset is too big to upload on github so it will be required to download it from Kaggle.
+**Malicious URLs dataset** provided on Kaggle at https://www.kaggle.com/sid321axn/malicious-urls-dataset <br>
+Dataset is too big to upload on github so it will be required to download it from Kaggle.<br>
 Dataset included only two columns: url and type so feature engineering was needed.

 *Acknowledgments*: Majority of work done in private jupyter notebook repo in Faculty platform provided by University College London.